Observable universe

-The universe versus the observable universe
+Overview

-The size of the whole universe is unknown, and it might be infinite in extent.
+The universe's size is unknown, and it may be infinite in extent.
 Some parts of the universe are too far away for the light emitted since the Big Bang to have had enough time to reach Earth or space-based instruments, and therefore lie outside the observable universe.
 In the future, light from distant galaxies will have had more time to travel, so one might expect that additional regions will become observable.
-However, owing to Hubble's law, regions sufficiently distant from the Earth are expanding away from it faster than the speed of light and furthermore the expansion rate appears to be accelerating owing to dark energy.
+Regions distant from observers (such as us) are expanding away faster than the speed of light, at rates estimated by Hubble's law.
+The expansion rate appears to be accelerating, which dark energy was proposed to explain.

-Assuming dark energy remains constant (an unchanging cosmological constant), so that the expansion rate of the universe continues to accelerate, there is a "future visibility limit" beyond which objects will never enter the observable universe at any time in the infinite future, because light emitted by objects outside that limit could never reach the Earth.
-(A subtlety is that, because the Hubble parameter is decreasing with time, there can be cases where a galaxy that is receding from the Earth just a bit faster than light does emit a signal that reaches the Earth eventually.)
-This future visibility limit is calculated at a comoving distance of 19 billion parsecs (62 billion light-years), assuming the universe will keep expanding forever, which implies the number of galaxies that we can ever theoretically observe in the infinite future (leaving aside the issue that some may be impossible to observe in practice due to redshift, as discussed in the following paragraph) is only larger than the number currently observable by a factor of 2.36.
+Assuming dark energy remains constant (an unchanging cosmological constant) so that the expansion rate of the universe continues to accelerate, there is a "future visibility limit" beyond which objects will never enter the observable universe at any time in the future because light emitted by objects outside that limit could never reach the Earth.
+Note that, because the Hubble parameter is decreasing with time, there can be cases where a galaxy that is receding from Earth only slightly faster than light emits a signal that eventually reaches Earth.
+This future visibility limit is calculated at a comoving distance of 19 billion parsecs (62 billion light-years), assuming the universe will keep expanding forever, which implies the number of galaxies that can ever be theoretically observed in the infinite future is only larger than the number currently observable by a factor of 2.36 (ignoring redshift effects).